RPasecky/sensorLink/README.md

    3. From there you should be ready to roll.
 Build the app and give it a try!

-#### Closing thoughts
+### Closing thoughts
    If your circuit is set up correctly and you successfully integrated Firebase into both your Swift and Python projects, you should be able to communicate back and forth just by overwriting specific values in your database.
-Of course, this is a ton more you could do with this if you're interested.
+You can expand this projects to include as many phones and sensors as you want.
+Automate your house and have a good time.